About the Office of the

 Located on Virginia Commonwealth University’s MCV Campus in Richmond, and in partnership with the VCU Health System, the Office of the Vice President for Health Sciences oversees the five health sciences schools (Allied Health Professions, Dentistry, Medicine, Nursing and Pharmacy) as well as the Massey Cancer Center.
 Areas of responsibility include academic affairs, academic and research space management, financial and administrative affairs, and Interprofessional Education and Collaborative Care.

-Under the leadership of Sheldon M. Retchin, M.D., M.S.P.H., VCU’s senior vice president for health sciences and CEO of VCU Health System, more than 4,500 students each year participate in more than 50 degree programs offered at the undergraduate, graduate and first-professional levels as well post-baccalaureate and post-master’s certificate programs.
+Under the leadership of Jerome F. Strauss, M.D., VCU’s interim vice president for health sciences, more than 4,500 students each year participate in more than 50 degree programs offered at the undergraduate, graduate and first-professional levels as well post-baccalaureate and post-master’s certificate programs.

 As a growing academic health sciences center, VCU Health Sciences maintains an aggressive research portfolio.
 Total research awards amounted to approximately $140 million in fiscal year 2013, which represented approximately 57 percent of the university’s total research awards.